Carol Platt Liebau

-Jordanne comes to Yankee with experience as both a Development Director and award winning campaign manager.
-Prior to joining Yankee Institute, Jordanne served as the Program and Finance Director for two non-profit organizations in Massachusetts and spent nearly a decade managing political campaigns throughout New England—receiving national recognition for her leadership managing a historic state senate race in Massachusetts.
+Jordanne comes to Yankee with experience as both a Development Director and award-winning campaign manager.
+Before joining Yankee Institute, Jordanne served as the Program and Finance Director for two non-profit organizations in Massachusetts and spent nearly a decade managing political campaigns throughout New England—receiving national recognition for her leadership managing a historic state senate race in Massachusetts.
 Jordanne is a proud Connecticut native having graduated from Quinnipiac University.
 She lives in Eastern Connecticut with her dog, Roka.

 Senior Manager, External Affairs & Communications